viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

 1. Enter a name or use the suggested name for your service and click **Create**.

 1. Select **JSON** mode.
-   Copy and paste the following into your new service's attributes box:
+   Copy and paste the following into your new service's attributes field:

    ```json
    {